-Part 2 coming soon: Celebrate What “Is” Instead of “What’s Not”.
-Check out this article for morr on the necessity of grief for emotional health by Pete Scazzero: Why Great Leaders Are Great Grievers
+Part 2 is here -> Celebrate What “Is” Instead of “What’s Not”.
+You can also check out this article for more on the necessity of grief for emotional health by Pete Scazzero: Why Great Leaders Are Great Grievers

 BREAK IT DOWN: Process it some more with some coffee or friends!